 How to Apply for a Property Tax Exemption

-A property tax exemption is exactly what it sounds like; freedom from this specific type taxation.
+A property tax exemption is what it sounds like; it’s freedom from paying a property tax.
 Additionally, there are also property tax discounts and reductions.
 Fortunately, most U.S. states offer some property tax discount or exemption for disabled military veterans.

 Removing Property Taxes From Escrow Account